Nehirim Winter Gathering

 Easton Mountain, Greenwich, NY

-The Nehirim Winter Gathering is a unique Nehirim Shabbat experience that is limited to about 30 participants.
-Its aim to is to deepen the community bonds that only begin to form at the larger events.
-The past Gatherings have been sweet and heartful weekends, with peer-led learning, davenning and ritual.
+The Nehirim Winter Gathering is an intimate Shabbat experience and a favorite event of many long time retreat goers.
+Its aim is to deepen the community bonds that only begin to form at the larger events.
+The past Gatherings have been sweet and heartful weekends with peer-led learning, davenning and ritual.
 This year, participants will have the exciting opportunity to study, pray and play with Nehirimâ€™s new Executive Director Deb Kolodny.

 The Winter Gathering takes place at Easton Mountain Retreat Center in upstate New York.
 Easton has miles of hiking trails, sauna, hot tub, a gorgeous lakeside setting, and hotel-style accommodations.